Benfill/ProdXpert/README.md

-# OrderMaster - Online Order Management Application
+# ProdXpert - Online Order Management Application

 ## Overview

-OrderMaster is a powerful and secure web application designed to elevate your business's online order management.
+ProdXpert is a powerful and secure web application designed to elevate your business's online order management.
 It provides a seamless experience for both customers and administrators, making the process of managing products, users, and orders more efficient and accessible.
-With a modern user interface powered by Thymeleaf and robust role-based authentication, OrderMaster ensures that businesses can handle their online operations with ease and confidence.
+With a modern user interface powered by Thymeleaf and robust role-based authentication, ProdXpert ensures that businesses can handle their online operations with ease and confidence.

 ## Key Features

 ### 1. Secure User Authentication
-OrderMaster guarantees the security of user data through session-based authentication.
+ProdXpert guarantees the security of user data through session-based authentication.
 Users are categorized into two roles:
 - **Admins**: Full control over the system's products, users, and order management features.
 - **Clients**: Access to browse products, place orders, and manage their personal orders.

 ### 2. Dynamic and User-Friendly Interface
-Built with **Thymeleaf**, OrderMaster offers a dynamic and responsive user interface.
+Built with **Thymeleaf**, ProdXpert offers a dynamic and responsive user interface.
 The platform replaces traditional technologies like JSP with a more modern approach to view rendering, ensuring a smoother and more intuitive navigation experience across devices.

 ### 3. Product Management for Admins
 Administrators have exclusive access to manage the product catalog: